Last Updated on June 26, 2024 by Alex Horscroft

 Some players think that edge tape adds weight and makes rackets more head heavy.
 While this might be the case, most edge tape weighs just 1g.
 Therefore the effect is negligible.
 I am almost certain nobody would be able to tell the difference in a blind study.
 Therefore, I would discount this argument.

-Are There Different Kinds of Edge Tape?
+Are There Different Kinds of Edge Tape in Table Tennis?

 Beyond the different design finishes of edge tape, they do in fact come in different thicknesses and widths.